 - 3 tsp capers, drained

-- Turn your oven’s broiler to high.
-Line a small baking sheet with aluminum foil.
+- Turn your oven’s broiler to High.
+Line a small baking sheet with aluminum foil or silicone mat.
 Place the salmon filets side by side on the lined baking sheet.

 - Add approximately 1 tablespoon of the creamy dill sauce to one side of each slice of ciabatta.
-Add each salmon filet to the sauced side of two slices of prepared bread.
-Top with micro greens and the other slices of bread (sauce-side down).
+Top two slices with arugula.
+Add each salmon filet on top of the greens.
+Top with the other slices of bread (sauce-side down).